FIRST 5 Mendocino FinancialsHow we do it

 Family Resource Centers: We provide grant funding to FRCs throughout the county for programs that address our current Strategic Plan.
 Playgroups, car seat classes and installation, parenting support groups, reading events, assistance enrolling in WIC, Covered California and food stamps are a few examples of how FRCs support local families.

 Imagination Library: Our literacy program sends 1 book a month in the mail to children throughout the county until they turn 5.
-At the end of our fiscal year, we had 3294 children enrolled, from newborns to 5 years old.
+At the end of our fiscal year, we had over 3,200 children enrolled, from newborns to 5 years old.

 Raise & Shine: Our Raise & Shine staff was very busy this past year facilitating Triple P groups, setting up others to provide Triple P programs throughout the county, providing training in Triple P and responding to parent calls on the warm line in both English & Spanish.